ARAPAWA SHEEP HUNTING IN NEW ZEALAND

 You need to know that when the first European explorers visited New Zealand there were no wild ungulates.
 Following this discovery of a serious lack of meat it is believed those early explorers released sheep and goats at select sites in New Zealand, for the purpose of their breeding and being a source of meat for future explorers.

 While the Arapawa ram is not a large bodied sheep his horns often are longer than 36ins.
-Hunting sheep in New Zealand is a time honoured tradition of spot and stalk and hunting Arapawa sheep is thrilling requiring a measured amount of patience, skill and luck.
+Hunting sheep in New Zealand is a time honoured tradition of spot and stalk.
+Hunting Arapawa sheep is thrilling requiring a measured amount of patience, skill and luck.

-So, if you are a serious and dedicated sheep hunter you need to talk to the ‘Team Patterson’ and add a trophy Arapawa ram to your ‘Wild Sheep of the World’ collection when you hunt at Manuka Point Lodge.
+So, if you are a serious and dedicated sheep hunter you need to talk to the ‘Team Patterson’ .
+Add a trophy Arapawa ram to your ‘Wild Sheep of the World’ collection when you hunt at Manuka Point Lodge.